 That said, here’s what early community testing of V4-Lite and internal benchmarks suggest:

 The pattern: V4 appears to match or beat Claude on math and knowledge tasks while falling slightly short on coding.
-For developers, that coding gap matters.
-For general AI use, V4 at 1/50th the price is compelling even at 90% quality.
+That gap widened on April 16 when Claude Opus 4.7 pushed SWE-bench Verified from 80.8% to 87.6% — if V4’s ~81% coding claim holds, it now trails the current frontier by ~6 points instead of running even.
+For general AI use, V4 at a fraction of Opus pricing is still compelling even at 90% relative quality.

 V4-Lite’s context handling has improved dramatically in testing — 94% recall at 128K tokens (up from 45% in earlier versions).
 If the full V4 model maintains that improvement at 1M tokens, it’ll have one of the largest effective context windows of any model.